zero-stroke/uptime/README.md

 - For help, create an issue on GitHub

+If you find this tool useful, consider giving it a ⭐ on GitHub to help others discover it!

 ## License
 This project is licensed under the Apache NON-AI License, Version 2.0 - see the [LICENSE](LICENSE.txt) file for details